American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Colby Synesael - Cowen & Co.
 LLC

 Oh, great.
 Thank you.
 Just going back to the MLA that was signed earlier, I was just wondering if you could just speak more broadly about reasons that a customer might want to go and sign an MLA.
-I guess to Ric's point, there's been speculation that it might have been for some of the things that are upcoming.
-But it sounds like that may not have been the case, and just maybe more broadly just why that might have been.
-Then also just a question on FX.
+I guess, to Ric's point, there's been speculation that it might have been for some of the things that are upcoming.
+But it sounds like that may not have been the case, and just maybe more broadly, just why that might have been.
+Then also, just a question on FX.
 If current FX rates or spot rates hold true, what's the difference between, in terms of upside, that we could maybe expect relative to what you've assumed in your guidance right now?
 Thanks.

 Thomas A. Bartlett - American Tower Corp.